Managing Recruitment Marketing pages

 2. Click the Name of the relevant campaign.

-3. Click the Name of the relevant page to load the Page Editor.
+3. Click the Name of the relevant page.

 Previewing a page